eagronin/university-towns-prepare/README.md

 # Data Preparation

 ## Overview
-This section describes clearning and processing of the data collected for testing a hypothesis whether university towns have their mean housing prices less effected by recessions.
+This section describes clearning and processing of the data collected for testing a hypothesis whether university towns have their housing prices less effected by recessions.

-The previous step, which describes the process of data acquisition, is described [here](https://eagronin.github.io/university-towns-acquire/).
+Data acquisition is described in the [previous section](https://eagronin.github.io/university-towns-acquire/).

-The next step, which provides analysis of the data, is described [here](https://eagronin.github.io/university-towns-analyze/).
+Analysis of the data is described in the [next section](https://eagronin.github.io/university-towns-analyze/).

 ## Cleaning and Processing of the University Town Data
 The list of university towns includes entries of both university towns and states in which these towns are located in a single column.
-State names should be removed from that column and then added as a second column to a data frame with two columns corresponding to university towns and states they are in.
+State names should be removed from that column and then added as the second column to a data frame with two columns corresponding to university towns and states they are in.
 The format of the DataFrame is: DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"]  )

-In addition to this converstion, certain characters and portions of the text need to be removed.
+In addition to this transformation, certain characters and portions of the text need to be removed.
 Specifically:

 1. For "State", removing characters from "[" to the end.
 2. For "RegionName", when applicable, removing every character from either "[" or " (" or ":" to the end.
 3. Finally, it is important to note that certain rows in the data represent universities and not towns.
 Those rows will be subsequently dropped when merging the university town data with housing price data.

-The following function performs the conversion described above, and then uses regular expressions to identify and remove the redundant text patterns.
+The following function performs the transformation described above, and then uses regular expressions to identify and remove the redundant text patterns.

 ```python
 def get_list_of_university_towns():